Padres' Fernando Tatis Jr. Suspended 80 Games for Violating MLB's PED Policy

-Padres’ Tatis Jr. suspended 80 games for violating MLB’s PED policy originally appeared on NBC Sports Chicago
+Padres’ Tatis Jr. suspended 80 games for violating MLB’s PED policy originally appeared on NBC Sports Bayarea

 San Diego Padres star Fernando Tatis Jr. has been suspended 80 games without pay for violating Major League Baseball’s performance-enhancing drug policy, the league announced Friday.